 Is it worth it to visit Las Vegas if I don’t like partying and gambling?

 Prior to going to Las Vegas I was never too fussed on going and didn’t actually think I would like it.
 I’m not one for gambling and too much partying, but after visiting I really recommend a trip to Las Vegas and would love to go back again!
+It is definitely not just for partying and gambling, and is even a great place to take kids as there are lots of free things to do here in Las Vegas for kids!

 This place is really one of a kind and the atmosphere here is so great.
 Even if you don’t want to go wild in the evenings, just walking along The Strip is an event in itself!
 You can see from our faces we had a great time!